Firearms Range Rules

 - When leaving the firing line temporarily, lay the firearm with the muzzle down range and the action open.

-- Upon completion of shooting session, unload firearm(s) with the action opened, unless it is cased.
+- Upon completion of shooting session, unload firearm(s) and store them with the action open.

 - Step back from lane.